 Tip: I would recommend covering the card with glossy packing tape.
 This will prevent the resin from sticking to the paper.

 Step 16.
-Drizzle a small amount of colorized resin onto the surface of your cured and firm to the touch Crystal Clay.
+Drizzle a small amount of colorized resin onto the surface of your cured and firm to the touch Epoxy Clay.
 The light pink wasn’t showing up at all, so I added a tiny toothpick more of the Castin’ Craft Opaque Pigment-Red to the resin.

-Note: If you have a variation in the depth of the bezels and the amount of Crystal Clay that you fill the bezel with, the colorized resin you pour onto the clay in later steps will vary in color intensity.
+Note: If you have a variation in the depth of the bezels and the amount of Epoxy Clay that you fill the bezel with, the colorized resin you pour onto the clay in later steps will vary in color intensity.
 It is kind of confusing, so here are some examples.

-This bezel had the Crystal Clay just on the bottom and the depth of the bezel was fairly deep.
+This bezel had the Epoxy Clay just on the bottom and the depth of the bezel was fairly deep.
 When the colorized resin was applied, the color was more intense because there was more of it.

 Curing & Clean Up: